suncoast-devs/handbook/assignments/sql-joins.md

 ---
 title: Foreign Keys - The SQL
-tags: ["sql"]
+tags: ['sql']
 ---

 As we continue to explore databases and ideas, this project will help you practice model databases and relationships.

 We will be expanding on our `CompanyDatabase` from the [sql-intro assignment](/assignments/sql-intro).
 You will be adding new tables and be writing queries for these new tables.

 Reuse the same repository from that assignment for this assignment.
 Add the new queries _below_ the queries from that assignment such that the one repository will have both sets of queries.
 Use the same repository URL to turn in tonight's homework.

 ## Objectives